moeSizlak/twatbot/README.md

 twatbot includes the following plugins:

-* tvmaze - get info about TV shows from tvmaze and imdb
+* tvmaze - get info about TV shows from tvmaze and !mdb
 * !mdb - get info about movies from !mdb and rotten tomatos (this depends on a modified version of the !mdb gem)
 * weather - get weather from weather underground, uses Google geocoding to resolve locations
 * rss - monitors RSS feeds and prints new entries to irc